Managing Your Recruiting Process:

 If you’re doing it right, the recruiting process isn’t just a senior-year responsibility, and the amount of time you dedicate to your recruiting each week—or even each month—will fluctuate.
 Initially, you’ll need to spend extra time researching schools and writing individualized introductory emails to each coach.
 However, after your first round of emails and calls, you might hit a few slower periods, in which you send short follow up emails, refine your highlight videos and work on maintaining your recruiting.
 The key is to steadily keep moving your recruiting forward and hitting the major milestones.

 If there is one mantra above all others for recruiting, it's "be proactive."
 This is especially true for communicating with college coaches.
 Coaches are extremely busy; they have countless recruits to consider, plus teams of their own to coach during the regular season.
 It's up to you to take control of your recruitment and stay in touch with the coaches at the schools you're interested in.
 Professionalism and persistence in your communication will put you ahead of other recruits—even those who might be more skilled athletes.
 Learn about when to communicate, what to communicate and ways to communicate with coaches.

 Insider tip: An online recruiting profile will help you keep track of the many communications you'll have with college coaches.

 Manage Your Recruiting with NCSA’s Recruiting Checklists

-NCSA created recruiting checklists—complete with important dates and helpful tips—so you know exactly what to do every step of the way during each season.
-Whether you’re gearing up for a new athletic season or taking time to make strides in the offseason, follow these steps to ensure you find the best athletic, academic, social and financial college fit.
+NCSA created recruiting checklists for the college bound student athlete—complete with important dates and helpful tips—so you know exactly what to do every step of the way during each season.
+Whether you’re gearing up for a new athletic recruiting season or taking time to make strides in the offseason, follow these steps to ensure you find the best athletic, academic, social and financial college fit.